nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 }
 ```

-Right! you can see that we now have the precise level of role baseed access control so that we can only access only the services and configmaps in the random-numbers namespace.
+Great!
+Now we have achieved the exact level of role-based access control needed to limit access exclusively to services and configmaps within the random-numbers namespace.

-Go ahead and create a configmap for oour min, max and table size values for our random number generator.
-We will use these values in our client pod to generate the random number table.
+Next, create a ConfigMap to store the min, max, and table size values for our random number generator.
+These values will be used by the client pod to generate the random number table.

 ```bash
 kubectl create configmap random-number-config --from-literal=min=1 --from-literal=max=100 --from-literal=table-size=10 -n random-numbers